 - Allergic reactions: Allergic reactions can happen during and after infusion with REGEN-COV.
 Tell your healthcare provider right away if you get any of the following signs and symptoms of allergic reactions: fever, chills, nausea, headache, shortness of breath, low or high blood pressure, rapid or slow heart rate, chest discomfort or pain, weakness, confusion, feeling tired, wheezing, swelling of your lips, face, or throat, rash including hives, itching, muscle aches, feeling faint, dizziness and sweating.
 These reactions may be severe or life threatening.

 - Worsening symptoms after treatment: You may experience new or worsening symptoms after infusion, including fever, difficulty breathing, rapid or slow heart rate, tiredness, weakness or confusion.
-If these occur, contact your healthcare provider or seek immediate medical attention as some of these events have required hospitalization.
-It is unknown if these events are related to treatment or are due to the progression of COVID-19.
+If these symptoms occur, contact your healthcare provider or seek immediate medical attention as some of these symptoms have required hospitalization.
+It is unknown if these symptoms are related to treatment or are due to the progression of COVID-19.

 The side effects of getting any medicine by vein may include brief pain, bleeding, bruising of the skin, soreness, swelling, and possible infection at the infusion site.
 The side effects of getting any medicine by subcutaneous injection may include pain, bruising of the skin, soreness, swelling, and possible infection at the injection site.

 These are not all the possible side effects of REGEN-COV.
 Not a lot of people have been given REGEN-COV.
 Serious and unexpected side effects may happen.
 REGEN-COV is still being studied, so it is possible that all of the risks are not known at this time.